 What Does It Cost to Manufacture in Mexico?

-Regulatory Costs Associated With Doing Business in Mexico
+Regulatory Costs Associated With Manufacturing in Mexico

 Also, it's essential to factor in ongoing taxes.
 Companies may face a 16-percent value-added tax on shipped materials and equipment into Mexico.
 Those that opt to register under the IMMEX program and obtain an IVA Certification can avoid that cost in many cases.
 However, all companies must factor in Mexico's corporate income tax of approximately 30 percent, a state payroll tax ranging between 1.8 to 2.9 percent, and a real estate tax of 0.1 to 0.5 percent.